 Don't have a kitchen organics basket or organic wheelie bin?

 Simply call council on (08) 8229 9999 to have a kitchen organics basket delivered.
 If the property has never had an organics bin please call our Waste hotline on (08) 8295 5077 to set up a new service.

-If the organics bin was stolen please fill in the Request to replace missing bin form
+If the organics bin was stolen please fill in the Missing bin form 2017(218 kb)

 4 easy steps to using your kitchen bench top basket

 - Line the basket with one of the compostable bag liners

 - Remove the bag as often as you like, tying a knot in the top (every 2 – 3 days)

 - Place the bag into your green organics bin

 Food waste can be placed into the green organics bin along with other organic material like grass clippings and garden .